joelclermont/kendo-docs/api/framework/observablearray.md

 ##### e.action `String`

 Specifies the type of change.
-Possible values are:

-`"add"` - items are added to the `ObservableArray` `"itemchange"` - a field of an item changed
-`"remove"` - items are removed from the `ObservableArray`
+Possible values are: `"add"`- items are added to the `ObservableArray`, `"itemchange"` - a field of an item changed, `"remove"` - items are removed from the `ObservableArray`.

 ##### e.index `Number`